accessibility-luxembourg/accessibilite.public.lu/content/en/raam1/environnement.md

 For each of the systems, you are asked to test on the latest available version of the system.

-The assistive technology versions to be used will be the latest available on the operating system selected.
+The assistive technology versions to be used will be the latest available on the selected operating system.

-When the application is intended for a public whose equipment is controlled, the tests will have to be carried out on a test environment adapted to the context of the controlled environment.
+When the application is intended for a public whose equipment is managed, the tests will have to be carried out on a test environment adapted to the context of the managed environment.

 <table>
 	<caption>Mobile test environment </caption>